About Choumert Square

 In November 2007 our Square won one of the special 25 `Blooming Fantastic’ Awards which the Conservation Foundation bestows on those areas that have brought a green awareness to corners of London.
 In August 2009 the Square received the Silver Gilt Award for Best Community Garden, Southwark in Bloom.
 And a Highly Commended in the 2011 London Squares competition.
 In 2017 it was cited in the top 3 London Squares by the London Garden Society.

-The Open Day is primarily about gardens and sharing with others our residents’ love of this little corner of the inner city; but it is also renowned for its demonstrable community spirit.
+The Open Day is primarily about gardens and sharing with others our residents’ love of this little corner of the inner city.